openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 - Scaling nodes will become more complex.
 This will require the OpenShift administrator to integrate network device configuration management to enable scaling of machine API machine resources.

-- If a `machineset` is configured to specify the `preProvision` lifecycle hook, a controller must remove the hook before machine creation will continue.
+- If a `machineset` is configured to specify an IPPool resource.
+An external controller is responsible for fulfilling the resultant `IPAddressClaim` that is created during machine rendering.

 - `install-config.yaml` will grow in complexity.